-I had picked up some Thai style rice noodles and cooked them according to the package directions.
+I use brown rice vermicelli noodles and cook them according to the package directions.
+Choose whatever noodles you like best!

-Once the noodles were cooked, I poured them into a big bowl and tossed in the sauce.
+Pour them into a big bowl and toss in the sauce.

 Next, I topped everything off with the cilantro, onions and almonds and that’s it!